AntoineAssal/School-Notes/COMP-472-Artifical_Intelligence/1-Introduction.md

 # Types of AI
 ## 1. Artificial Narrow Intelligence `ANI`
 - Also known as weak AI.
-- Involves applying AI onlt to specific tasks.
+- Involves applying AI only to specific tasks.
 - A system whose capabilities are not intended to match or exceed the capabilities of human beings.
 - A system that can perform a specific intellectual task as well as a human would.
 - An example of this would be SIRI or ALEXA: